mumba-org/mumba/README.md

   The daemon process also manage the application launches which are full-blown web-based UI applications (in their own processes).

-* The web api's are exposed directly to the native application, which is much more powerfull than the current Javascript ones given the UI application have direct access to the web frame api with the same power as the C++ 'renderer' process in Chrome.
+* The web api's is exposed directly to the native application, which is much more powerfull than the current Javascript ones given the UI application have direct access to the web frame api with the same power as the C++ 'renderer' process in Chrome.